 The sum of those three factors is your total cost.

-Next, the Professional Photographers of America survey recommends a profit margin of 35% for home-based studio.
+Next, the Professional Photographers of America survey recommends a profit margin of 35% for home-based studios.
 So your price equation is:

 Total Cost + Profit Margin (35%) = Final Price